OluAyinde/Data_With_Danny/README.md

 ### Data_With_Danny

-A compilation of SQL Case Studies created by [Danny Ma](https://www.linkedin.com/in/datawithdanny/) to help develop & stretch logical problem-solving skils.
-Below are the case studies:
+A compilation of SQL Case Studies created by [Danny Ma](https://www.linkedin.com/in/datawithdanny/) to help develop & stretch logical problem-solving skills.

+Below are the case studies (`in order of their completion`):

 - **Dannys_Diner**
 - **Pizza_Runner**